Dmitry Bukhman

+Early life

-Dmitry and his brother Igor were born in the Soviet city of Vologda (in what is now Russia).
-As a child, Dmitry was engaged in programming.
-Together with his brother, he started selling games online while still in high school.
+Bukhman and his brother Igor were born in the Soviet city of Vologda.
+As a child, Bukhman was engaged in programming.
+He started selling games online with his brother while still in high school.
 They founded Playrix in 2004 while studying at the Faculty of Applied Mathematics at the Vologda State Pedagogical Institute.
-By 2004, the brothers had released three games and around 30 screensavers; by 2007, the number of games increased to 16, and the monthly income of the company constituted around $300,000.
+By 2004, the brothers had released three games and around 30 screensavers; by 2007, the number of games increased to 16, and the company's monthly income constituted around $300,000.
 Soon the company released such games as Homescapes, Gardenscapes, Fishdom and Township.
-In 2014, Dmitry Bukhman moved to Dublin.
-In 2016, he acquired Israeli citizenship.